alinex/node-monitor/README.md

 To be written...

-Info Analyzer Sensors
+Analyzer
 -------------------------------------------------

-This sensors are not build to run continuously but to run once to gather information about a more unknown system.
+The analyzers are not build to run continuously but to run from time to time interactively and gather information.
+They are a scriptable tool to gather information and analyze them.

+To run them use the interactive console or give all details to the cli as a json object.

 ### Hardware